 The reason for this is that the small engine Corsa does not have the capability to be driven at high speeds, so it is in a lower group.

-The higher the group a car is in, the more you can expect to pay for insurance.
-The general rule of thumb is that the bigger and more powerful your car engine is, the steeper your car insurance premiums will be.
+The general rule of thumb is that the bigger and more powerful your car engine is, the more your insurance is likely to cost.

-To give you an idea of how this works out when it comes to pricing, the VXR8 GTS has an average premium of £4,657*.
+To give you an idea of how this works out when it comes to pricing, the VXR8 has an average premium of £743.94*.
 Given it has a 6.2-litre, V8 engine driving the rear wheels and with nearly 600bhp behind it, the high premium comes as little surprise.

-Vauxhall offers a huge range of cars, including small models like the Corsa, compact family cars like the Astra, larger saloons like the Insignia and SUVs in the shape of the Crossland and Grandland.
+Vauxhall offers a huge range of cars, including small models like the Corsa, compact family cars like the Astra, larger saloons such as the Insignia and SUVs in the shape of the Crossland and Grandland.
 Insurance quotes will differ relating to which car you plump for.

 As well as different design specs and engine power, your car insurance premium will also depend on other factors specific to you.
 For instance, where you live, your driving history and how old you are can all affect what you pay.

-*These prices are an average based on the model, and all our customer quotes from 14 January 2021 to 14 June 2021.
+*These prices are an average based on the model, and all our customer quotes from 3 October to 3 January 2023.
 This includes different locations, driving background and other factors.
 Your own quote could be cheaper or more expensive depending on your personal circumstances.

 All information on this page was last reviewed on 24 January 2023., see T&Cs.